ReX-XAI/ReX/docs/command_line.md

 rex <path_to_image> --model <path_to_model> --process_script <path_to_script.py>
 ```

-An example is included in `scripts/pytorch.py`.
+An example `preprocess` function is included in `scripts/pytorch.py`.